-Food and Beverage Consumption in Downtown/Brooklyn Heights/Park Slope
+Food and Beverage Consumption in Coney Island/Sheepshead Bay

 According to the 2015 U.S. Dietary Guidelines,1 Americans should eat five or more servings of fruits and vegetables each day.

-A greater percentage of Downtown/Brooklyn Heights/Park Slope residents are meeting this standard (23% vs. 11% in NYC), and only 5% consume no fruits or vegetables in a day (vs. 12% in NYC).
+A slightly lower percentage of Coney Island/ Sheepshead Bay residents are meeting this standard (8% vs. 11% in NYC), and 9% consume no fruits or vegetables in a day, (vs. 12% citywide).
 The vast majority of residents both in this neighborhood and citywide consume between one and four servings of fruits or vegetables per day.
 Federal dietary guidelines also recommend limiting daily sugar intake to no more than 10% of calories-that is, no more than 12 teaspoons of sugar for a 2000-calorie-a-day diet.
-One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2

-In Downtown/Brooklyn Heights/Park Slope, the majority (55%) of residents drink no sugary drinks each day, higher than New York City overall (45%).
-In this neighborhood, 14% of residents drink one or more sugary beverages daily, (vs. 24% in NYC).
+One 12-ounce can of soda has about 10 teaspoons of sugar, and drinking one soda each day increases a person's risk of developing diabetes by 18%.2 In Coney Island/Sheepshead Bay, the majority (54%) of residents consume no sugary drinks, higher than citywide (45%).
+Nearly one in five residents drink one or more sugary beverages daily, lower than New York City as a whole (24%).
 Daily Consumption of Fruits and Vegetables